witnesschain-com/diligencewatchtower-client/README.md

     go build -o watchtower .
     ```

-4. Running the watchtower here after
+4. Running the watchtower: If the watchtower was built via go, you can manually start it with the following command
-   the watchtower binary should be present in this directory, you can run that by

     ```
     ./watchtower
     ```

+**Note:** Make sure the `config.json` is filled and present in the directory the watchtower executable is

 ## Running the containerised version of WitnessChain Watchtower